alexacallmebaka/slang/README.md

 # *slang*: the Spotify programming language.
 slang is a programming language where valid code is input through a Spotify playlist.

 **ATTN: IT LOOKS LIKE SOME OF THE ARTISTS IN `tracks.txt` HAVE CHANGED THIER GENRE.
-THEREFORE, SOME SLANG PROGRAMS THAT ONCE DID WORK MAY NOT WORK ANYMORE.**
+THEREFORE, SOME SLANG PROGRAMS THAT ONCE WORKED MAY NOT WORK ANYMORE.**

 slang is a Turing Tarpit language, where different instructions are encoded by the genre of the first artist of a song.
 The only internal data structure is an array of binary data, which is interacted with using eight instructions.